Florida’s water is crystal clear in many beaches throughout the state, including:

 - Specific areas on Florida’s east coast

-Here’s our guide to our favorite places with the clearest water in Florida.
+Here’s our guide to our favorite beaches in Florida with clear water.

 Note: Even the clearest water can be murky when conditions are bad.
 And, even extremely murky water can be clear when conditions are perfect.